-The BWC London S VI set mentioned above.
+A BWC London S VI set.
 The instruments in this smaller set are the same as those in the set above except for a few detail differences.
-The case is covered in black leatherette and lined with blue velvet and the set is probably a little later, possibly 1950s.
+The case is covered in black leatherette and lined with blue velvet and the set is probably a little later.
 The plating on the pencil spring bow has come away in a couple of places revealing brass underneath.
 However the pen spring bow appears to be unplated electrum.
 Both are, I’m sure, original to the set and are indicative of the material shortages at this time.
 Threadwell sets from this period also have mixtures of metals.

 J J Threadwell set of nickel silver drawing instruments, originally supplied to the UK government.
 The set is comprised of a six inch compass and ordnance pattern hair dividers, pen and pencil bow compasses, three spring bows, two ruling pens, a rectangular protractor, lead box and screwdriver.
 It is probably missing a scale rule and parallel rule.
 The compass is a Threadwell replacement, the original probably was of the hairspring type.
 The box is mahogany, lined with blue silk and blue velvet.
 The protractor is housed in the space behind the lid lining.

 J J Threadwell set no 631 from ca.1950, showing the then new arrangement of extension bar later more commonly associated with masterbow compasses.

 J J Threadwell set in a red leathercloth covered case dating from the 1950s probably.